What is ADHD?

 Attention Deficit/Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder that affects up to 11 percent of school-age children and many adults*.
 Those diagnosed with ADHD tend to struggle in various aspects of their lives such as organization, time management, prioritizing tasks, concentration, procrastination, planning ahead, and managing frustration.

 Executive functioning and working memory deficits, which also tend to be present in those diagnosed with ADHD, can be managed through learning how to compensate effectively.

 How to Treat ADHD:

 A diagnosis of ADHD might feel overwhelming and scary at first.
-But there are many things that you can do to benefit and improve your quality of your life.
-One of those things is learning about what ADHD is and what it is not, and also identifying how it is impacting your life so that you can better advocate for yourself.
+But there are many things that you can do to benefit and improve the quality of your life.
+One of those things is learning about what ADHD is and what it is not.
+It is also important to identify how ADHD is impacting your life so that you can better advocate for yourself.

 An aspect of my ADHD coaching provides psycho-education and resources for you to better understand how ADHD is affecting your life.
 The goal is to help you to embrace and accept yourself for who you are and what makes you as an individual so special.
 You will also learn the practical skills to handle your everyday tasks and challenges.

 I will help to equip you with the tools necessary for you to maximize your potential.
 My ADHD coaching will help you:

 - Structure yourself with concrete practical tools such as lists, reminders, goals, daily planning, etc